ironest/RoR-Step-by-Step/README.md

 # Go to VScode, change models containing old column name
 ```

+Notes:
+- Everytime a new migration is created, it is added to the `./db/migrate/` directory ready to be synched with the database after running `rails db:migrate`.
+- Adding a column with an underscore such as `first_name` does not include the underscore: `rails g migration AddFirstNameToUser first_name:string`.

 ### 7 Model association
 Even the simplest databases might have models/tables with some sort of relationships with each other.